stencillogic/Start-with-Rust-fast/README.md

 }

 ```
-To store elements of different type or structure enum or trait can be used.
+To store elements of different types or structure `enum` or `trait` can be used.

 String.

-String allows store and manipulate on text strings. `String` datatype stores utf-8 encoded strings.
+String allows to store and manipulate text strings. `String` datatype stores utf-8 encoded strings.
 For other encodings other datatypes exist.

-Usage example
+Usage example:

 ``` rust
 // initialization